netvl/alpmhs/README.md

 This is Haskell wrapper for [libalpm](http://www.archlinux.org/pacman/), a library for package management for Linux systems.

-It provides low-level bindings to C functions, as well as high-level monadic interface.
+It provides high-level monadic interface, as well as low-level bindings to C functions.

 High-level interface has its frontend program called `halp`.
 This is `pacman` wrapper written in Haskell, supporting (supposedly) also AUR and Hackage automatic package management.